JMRI Code: Building with IntelliJ IDEA

 More info on setting these important vmoptions is

 Idea web site.

-Note: If you have a hint how to set this at the Project level instead of tinkering with local application settings, please tell the JMRI users Yahoo group.
+Note: If you have a hint how to set this at the Project level instead of tinkering with local application settings, please tell JMRI users at Groups.io.

 Start IntelliJ and choose "Preferences" from the application menu (OS X) or Edit menu (Win).